 Keep the following in mind as you design the Rating Rubric and create your Rating Anchors.

 - Encourage a spread of ratings across the scale, making it truly difficult for students to justify a rating of 7.

 - Use concrete terms (e.g. The paper provides necessary definitions clearly and consistently) rather than generic descriptors (e.g., Good, Poor) in your Rating Rubrics.

-- Remember, if you leave a middling entry blank, the scale will omit that level entirely.
+- If you leave a middling entry blank, the scale will omit that level entirely.
 For example, if you only put values in 1,3,5,7 with the rest blank, then students will have a 4-point scale.

 - Use a spread of ratings across the scale of 1-7.
 For example, if you wish to use a 4-point scale, do not just pick 1,2,3,7 because that will give very strange average scores.
 It is better to use 1,3,5,7.